 Once your form has been created in this way, your sales reps will have the ability to generate PDF agreements which are automatically filled in with the Lead's information, and then send such agreements to the leads for E-Signature.

 The mapping procedure consists of the following four steps:

-- Editing your PDF fields to conform to IRIS CRM mapping rules
+- Editing your PDF fields to conform to IRIS CRM mapping conventions

 - Uploading your PDF application to IRIS CRM

 - Mapping PDF fields to the corresponding IRIS CRM fields

 - Testing the PDF creation and ensuring that the mappings were applied correctly